 Quick answer

 The breaking-news AI video turns one or two photos into a fake live TV broadcast: you're at the top of the Empire State Building holding a hand-painted banner with your own message, shot like news-helicopter coverage with a reporter voiceover.
 You type the sign text (a proposal, a promo, a birthday, a flex), and AI renders the climbers, the banner, and the 'BREAKING NEWS' chyron.
-Most people prompt a native-audio model like Seedance 2.0, or skip the prompt with Starrd's Breaking News template — upload a photo, type your banner, and it renders the whole broadcast, first video free.
+Most people prompt a native-audio model like Seedance 2.0, or skip the prompt with Starrd's Breaking News template — upload a photo, type your banner, and it renders the whole broadcast for 100 credits (about $5.99), no subscription.

 What You're Trying to Make